hugorodet-poly/ComputeCanada_Workshop_VisionIC/README.md

 > # PRACTICE TIME :
 > Read the script `multitasking.sh`, submit it and check the output.
 You should see that the runs were indeed parallel.
-Start an interactive session with 4 nodes and 2 tasks per node and run `hostname` in parallel to verify that you have 4 different hosts with exactly 2 tasks each.
-You can also play arounf with the parallel capbilities.
+Start an interactive session with 4 nodes, 2 tasks per node and about 10 minutes.
+Run `hostname` in parallel using `srun` to confirm that you have 4 different hosts with exactly 2 tasks each.
+You can also play around with the parallel capbilities.

 ## 11. Multiple GPUs

 Last but not least, you might be interested in learning how to use several GPUs at once !
 Of course, they all have to be on the same node.
 If they weren't, it would be called federated learning and that's someone else's problem.